mawinkler/astroweather-card/README.md

 - The hourly forecast for clouds, seeing, transparency, view conditions and temperature.
 - The graphical forecast.
 You can configure which conditions to display and define the line colors.

 If you enable either the forecast or the graph you can define the number of future forecasts in hourly steps.
 It is best to only choose the forecast table or the graphical forcast since the graphical variant can display 48hs easily which is not possible with the table.
-To easily create a dedicated card for the table view, simply clone the card and enable forecast only.
+You might create a dedicated card for the table view, simply clone the card and enable forecast only.

 ```yaml
 type: custom:astroweather-card